jiko/DORM/README.md

 Debian + OpenResty + MySQL
 ==========================

 Couldn't resist the acronym.
-Includes the [TechEmpower benchmark app](https://github.com/TechEmpower/FrameworkBenchmarks/tree/master/openresty), but with a configuration file that's closer to the OpenResty default and lines of Lua added for debugging MySQL.
+Includes the [TechEmpower benchmark app](https://github.com/TechEmpower/FrameworkBenchmarks/tree/master/openresty), but with a configuration file that's closer to the OpenResty default and some Lua for debugging MySQL.

     vagrant up

-[Installs OpenResty with LuaJIT](http://openresty.org/#Installation) and [MySQL 5.5](http://dev.mysql.com/doc/refman/5.5/en/) on a [Vagrant box](http://www.vagrantup.com/) with a [Debian 7.2 base](http://www.debian.org/News/2013/20131012).
+[installs OpenResty with LuaJIT](http://openresty.org/#Installation) and [MySQL 5.5](http://dev.mysql.com/doc/refman/5.5/en/) on a [Vagrant box](http://www.vagrantup.com/) with a [Debian 7.2 base](http://www.debian.org/News/2013/20131012).
 I prefer Debian, but you might want to [pick a different](http://cloud-images.ubuntu.com/vagrant/) [base box](vagrantbox.es), or run the scripts without Vagrant.
 I have not tested the scripts outside of this Vagrant configuration.

 If you want a pre-packaged box built from this repository, do: